 Cust city, Cust state

 In your Location Architect model, you could create an LDI on the Addresses location definition, which would associate the Customer name attribute with the address fields (Cust address, Cust city, Cust state, and Cust zip) specified in the location definition.
-With this LDI created, the report grid could be visualized as a map layer showing customers based on the associated address data as shown below.
+With this LDI created, the report grid could be visualized as a map layer showing customers based on the associated address data.

 Before creating an LDI, it is important to consider how the attribute relates to the location definitions in the model.
 In this example, there is one customer name per address row—a one-to-one relationship.
 Therefore, associating Customer name to the Addresses location definition would generate a layer showing one address feature for each customer name, which is an appropriate representation of the grid.